JoeyGE0/home-assistant.io/source/_integrations/reolink.markdown

 Reolink provides [this larger list of battery camera models](https://support.reolink.com/hc/en-us/articles/32379509281561-Reolink-Home-Hub-Compatibility/) which are compatible with the Home Hub and should work with Home Assistant.

-### Models only compatible using a NVR/Home Hub
+### Models only compatible using an NVR/Home Hub

-The following models are lacking the HTTP web server API and can, therefore, not work directly with this integration.
+The following models lack the HTTP web server API and can, therefore, not work directly with this integration.
 However, these cameras can work with this integration through an NVR or Home Hub in which the NVR/Home Hub is connected to Home Assistant.

 - E1 Pro